-My Ph.D. was a joint degree in Marketing and Psychology from the Wharton School, University of Pennsylvania.
+I received my Ph.D. in Marketing and Psychology from the Wharton School, University of Pennsylvania in 2017.
 I graduated summa cum laude from the University of Pennsylvania with a Bachelor of Science in Psychology in 2012.

 Scott, Sydney E. and Paul Rozin (2020), “Actually, Natural is Neutral”, Nature Human Behaviour, forthcoming.